djalbat/easy/README.md

 #### Other methods

-- The `Input` and `TextArea` classes have `onChange` methods taking handler which is invoked every time their value changes by way of a keypress.
+The `Input` and `TextArea` classes both have the following methods:

+- `onChange` takes a handler which is invoked every time the value of the element changes by way of a keypress.
 Note that this is different from the jQuery functionality.
+- `getSelectionStart`
+- `getSelectionEnd`

-- The `TextArea` class has the following methods:
+The `TextArea` class has the following methods:

 - `onScroll` takes a handler which is invoked when the text area is scrolled
 - `getScrollTop`